 M2 Shuttle service

-M2 Shuttle provides free service for Harvard students to Longwood Medical Area and MIT.
+The M2 Shuttle provides free service for Harvard students to the Longwood Medical Area and MIT.
 Click here for more information and the schedule.

 MBTA T Pass Program

 The Office of Undergraduate Science Education encourages Harvard undergraduates to pursue research opportunities at laboratories that best suit their interests, regardless of location.
-Realizing that the cost of a T pass can quickly add up, we have created a fund to cover the cost of the T for students who are working in off-campus research laboratories that are not serviced by the M2 shuttle.
+Realizing that the cost of a T pass can quickly add up, we have created a fund to help defray transportation expenses for students who are working in off-campus research laboratories that are not serviced by the M2 shuttle.
 Eligible laboratories include those located at Massachusetts General Hospital, McLean Hospital, the Broad Institute, and the Arnold Arboretum.
 This program supports subway and bus transportation on the MBTA; other transportation options are outside the scope of this program.

 How do you participate in the T pass program?

-- If you are currently enrolled in a departmental research course (e.g. MCB 91r, SCRB 99, Neurobiology 98, etc) and your laboratory is located off campus and not at the HMS quad, you are automatically eligible; however, you need to complete and submit a transportation form (see below) monthly.
+- If you are currently enrolled in a departmental research course (e.g. MCB 91r, SCRB 99, Neurobiology 98, etc) and your laboratory is located off campus and not at the HMS quad or Longwood Medical area, you are automatically eligible; however, you need to complete and submit a transportation form (see below) monthly.

-- If you are not currently enrolled in a departmental research course, but conduct regularly scheduled onsite research and your laboratory is located off campus and not at the HMS quad, fill out the T Pass Eligibility Form, ask your P.I. to review and sign if you are eligible, and turn it in to one of the life sciences education offices.
+- If you are not currently enrolled in a departmental research course, but conduct regularly scheduled onsite research and your laboratory is located off campus and not at the HMS quad, fill out the T Pass Eligibility Form, give to your P.I. to review and sign if you are eligible, and turn it in to one of the science education offices.